SIPA and Columbia University Funding

 Other sites that may be helpful as you plan for your studies in the US:

-Assistantship positions are available in the second year and all students may apply by the deadline advertised by the Office of Student Affairs.
+Assistantship positions are available to both international and domestic students in their second year (for students in full-time, 2-year programs) and all students may apply by the deadline advertised by the Office of Student Affairs.
 Applications open early in the spring semester of the first year of study.
 International students are not eligible for the Federal Work Study program but may work part-time on campus as what is often referred to at Columbia as a "casual employee."
 These are not forms of financial aid, the SIPA Financial Aid Office does not administer such jobs, nor can staff assist students in finding such work.